Skip to main contentArrow Right

 How do you trust and authorize clients when servers and clients have never seen each other before?

-Enter Client ID Metadata Documents (CIMD).
-This “new” mechanism for client identifying themselves as a URL has been in use by IndieAuth for over a decade, and more recently has seen adoption by BlueSky for their OAuth API.
+This “new” mechanism for a client identifying themselves as a URL has been in use by IndieAuth for over a decade and was recently adopted by BlueSky’s OAuth API.
 With CIMD, instead of registering with every new server, clients simply host their metadata at a stable HTTPS URL.
+The recent surge of interest in the Model Context Protocol (MCP) has further galvanized the desire for DCR alternatives—likely the main driver in the OAuth Working Group adopting it.

 In this article, we’ll explore: